Xilinx/PYNQ/docs/source/2_getting_started.rst

 Getting started notebooks
 ----------------------------

-A powerful feature of Jupyter notebooks is the ability to render html webpages from the source documents.
-Some of this documentation has been generated directly from notebooks.
+Jupyter notebooks can save notebooks as html webpages.
+Some of the Pynq getting started documentation has been generated directly from Jupyter notebooks.

-You can view the webpage for documentation, or if you have a board running pynq, you can view the documentation interactively and try out some example code, by opening the corresponding notebook in the getting started folder.
+You can view the documentation as a webpage, or if you have a board running Pynq, you can view the notebook documentation interactively and try out some example code by opening the corresponding notebook in the getting started folder.

 .. image:: ./images/getting_started_notebooks.jpg
    :height: 600px